Programming concepts in scientific computing

 Numerical Analysis

-The cours Numerical Analysis and Computational Mathematics has to be followed in parallel to the course if its contents are not yet mastered.
+The course Numerical Analysis has to be followed in parallel to the course if its content is not yet mastered.

 Recommended courses